Reinforcement Learning Assisted Recursive QAOA: Reinforcement Learning Enhanced RQAOA Classical Brute Force Policy

 The reader is referred to Alg.~\ref{alg:rlrqaoa} for the pseudo-code of RL-RQAOA (for one episode), where the addition of RL components are highlighted in the shade of green.
 Furthermore, we note that RL-RQAOA is a generalized version of RQAOA because the former is exactly equivalent to the latter when the energy-optimal parameters \(\{\vec{\alpha}, \vec{\gamma}\}\) are specified by QAOA on \(H_n\), and for all \((u, v) \in E,~\beta_{u,v} \in \vec{\beta},~\text{where}~\beta_{u,v} = \infty\).

 Since the vector \(\vec{\beta}\) is edge specific and as we learn \(\beta_{u,v} \in \vec{\beta}~\text{for}~\{u,v\} \in E\) separately for every instance, we develop a fully classical RL algorithm, namely RL-RONE, to simply learn \(\beta_{u,v}\) for all edges directly in spite of where the two-correlation coefficients \(M_{u,v}\) are generated from.
 It is natural to consider this because it might be the case that in the hybrid quantum-classical arrangement of RL-RQAOA, the classical part (learning of \(\beta_{u,v}~\text{for}~\{u,v\} \in E\)) is more powerful than the quantum part (computing two-correlations \(M_{u, v}~\text{for}~\{u,v\} \in E\) from the QAOA ansatz at given variational angles \(\{{\vec{\alpha}}, \vec{{\gamma}}\}\)).
 Hence, in order to assess the contribution of the quantum circuit in RL-RQAOA, we define the policy of RL-RONE such that for each edge, we fix the two-correlation \(M_{u, v} = 1\); i.e., we do not use any output from the quantum circuit.
 Although simply using \(M_{u, v} = 1\) in Def.~\ref{def:softmax_qaoa}, the policy will select an edge and always assign it to be correlated, rendering it to be less expressive.
 A solution to this problem is to simultaneously learn the parameters \(\beta_{u,v}^{+1}~\text{(correlated edge)}~\text{and}~\beta_{u,v}^{-1}~\text{(anti-correlated edge)}\) for each edge.
 Then the resulting RL-RONE algorithm is expressive enough to reach the optimum solution.
 Moreover, it has trainable inverse temperature parameters \(\vec{\beta}\) where \(|\vec{\beta}| = n^2 - n\) for \(n\) the number of nodes of the graph \(G_n\).
 The notion of an action slightly differs from the RL-RQAOA policy as the action here corresponds to selecting an edge along with its sign ($+1$ and $-1$ for correlated and anti-correlated edges, respectively), while in RL-RQAOA, the two-correlation coefficient implicitly selects this sign.
-We formally define the policy of RL-RONE below.
+We formally define the policy of RL-RONE below. \begin{defn}[Policy of RL-RONE] Given a Hamiltonian \(H_n\) (with an underlying graph \(G_n = (V,E)\)), we define the policy of RL-RONE as